amba5555/SmartPM2.5/docs/PRD.md

 ### 7.1.
 Data Flow Overview

-1. **Capture:** An ESP32 microcontroller with a PMS5003 sensor reads air quality data.
+1. **Capture:** An ESP32 microcontroller with a PMS5003 sensor reads air quality data. ✅ **WORKING**
-2. **Transmit:** The ESP32 publishes data via MQTT to a HiveMQ Cloud broker.
+2. **Transmit:** The ESP32 publishes data via MQTT to a HiveMQ Cloud broker. ✅ **WORKING**
-3. **Process & Store:** A Python application on Render subscribes to the MQTT topic, processes the data, and stores it in a Supabase (PostgreSQL) database.
+3. **Process & Store:** A Python application on Render subscribes to the MQTT topic, processes the data, and stores it in a Supabase (PostgreSQL) database. ✅ **WORKING**
-4. **Display:** A Svelte frontend application, hosted on Vercel, fetches data from Supabase and presents it to the user.
+4. **Display:** A Svelte frontend application, hosted on Vercel, fetches data from Supabase and presents it to the user. 🔄 **LOCAL: WORKING, VERCEL: ROUTING ISSUES**

+### 7.2.
+Current Implementation Status (as of Sept 30, 2025)

+**✅ Fully Working Components:**
+- HiveMQ Cloud MQTT broker → Supabase data pipeline (reliable, stable)
+- Railway cron job pinging Render to prevent cold starts
+- Render backend middleware processing and API endpoints
+- Frontend dashboard with real-time updates (local development)
+- Database-side aggregation for efficient time-series queries
+- Beautiful IQAir-inspired UI with AQI color coding
+- GMT+7 timezone support for local time display

+**🔄 Partial/In Progress:**
+- Vercel frontend deployment (static assets routing issues)
+- Production environment variable configuration

+**📋 Next Priority:**
+- Resolve Vercel static asset serving (JS/CSS files return HTML instead of proper MIME types)
+- Complete production deployment pipeline

 ### 7.2.
 Technology Stack#### Code Management
 * GitHub will be used for all source code, enabling a CI/CD workflow.